mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 At present, the unrest takes the form of grumbling, labour disputes over minor issues that would have been ignored or cleared up in minutes just a few years ago, along with the occasional strike.
 The World Board has made a number of concessions to the workers but has not addressed major issues regarding Dinom-as-home rather than Dinom-as-workplace.

-The World Board believes it is simply not cost-effective to implement social programmes and improve Dinom as a place to live.
+The World Board believes it is simply not cost-effective to implement social programs and improve Dinom as a place to live.
 In this, they too are probably correct.
 The Dinom Corporation looks after its workers well enough but does not see the need to consider long-term development of the world.

 There are those who have begun suggesting that what Dinom needs is a change of government.
 This hypothetical new government would allow the Dinom Corporation to continue its operations but would spend much more on long-term social development.
 The World Board is unlikely to accept this proposal and, in any case, it is unworkable.
-The money for these programmes would have to come from the only real source of wealth on the planet – the Dinom Corporation.
+The money for these programs would have to come from the only real source of wealth on the planet – the Dinom Corporation.

 While the major processing works are located in the equatorial cities, there are small settlements a short way into the cold and bright faces.
 The only reasons to venture outside the relatively safe equatorial zone are economic.
 On the cold face, there are veins and deposits of minerals to be dug out of the ground and it is possible to extract frozen gases from deposits.
 These are purified and shipped in solid form or piped as liquids back to processing centres for industrial use.

 Operating on the cold face is hazardous.
-In addition to the dangers of an airless world such as dust pools that seem only centimetres deep, micrometeorite showers and the occasional deep crevasse, super-cold terrain has its own unique ways to harm unwary Travellers.
+In addition to the dangers of an airless world such as dust pools that seem only centimeters deep, micrometeorite showers and the occasional deep crevasse, super-cold terrain has its own unique ways to harm unwary Travellers.

 Cold face hazards include lakes of frozen gas that rapidly sublimate when exposed to heat, such as that given off by an ATV.
 Deep crevasses are also present, where rock has been split by explosive sublimation in the past, when a deposit of frozen gas is exposed to heat.